Virgin Media Two: 2009 – 2016

 The critically acclaimed American comedies 30 Rock, Community, Hung and The Office US all air on the channel.
 The Seth MacFarlane animated comedies American Dad!, Family Guy and The Cleveland Show all air from 22:00 Monday to Friday.
 Weekend sitcoms include Accidentally on Purpose (which replaced repeats of Xposé in August 2011 Monday to Friday at 18:30) Better with You and The King of Queens air early evening at the weekend.
 Family comedies Everybody Hates Chris and Malcolm in the Middle broadcast during the daytime with alternating stripped schedules as one ends the other takes over.
 US family comedy Full House and Growing Pains aired at the weekend.

 American detective franchises CSI: Crime Scene Investigation, CSI: Miami, NCIS, NCIS: Los Angeles and JAG are broadcast on the channel.
-Other US detective serials on the channel include Dexter, The Closer, Chuck and House.
-American Sci-Fi and fantasy serials include Star Trek: Deep Space Nine and V. Teen drama Degrassi: The Next Generation and Friday Night Lights are shown weekend mornings.
+Other US detective serials on the channel include Dexter, The Closer, Chuck, and House.
+American Sci-Fi and fantasy serials include Star Trek: Deep Space Nine, Kyle XY and V. Teen drama Degrassi: The Next Generation and Friday Night Lights are shown weekend mornings.
 Daytime chat shows include The Steve Wilkos Show and The Jeremy Kyle Show.
 Other shows include 3rd Rock from the Sun, The King of Queens and That '70s Show.

-Programming includes U.S. imports such as The Big Bang Theory, CSI: Crime Scene Investigation, CSI: Miami, Family Guy, American Dad!, The Cleveland Show, Malcolm in the Middle, The U.S. Office, Conan, House, The Steve Wilkos Show, Friends, Glee, The Middle and Modern Family.
+Programming includes U.S. imports such as The Big Bang Theory, CSI: Crime Scene Investigation, CSI: Miami, Family Guy, American Dad!, The Cleveland Show, Malcolm in the Middle, The Office (U.S.), Conan, House, The Steve Wilkos Show, Friends, Glee, The Middle and Modern Family.
 British imports include The Graham Norton Show, Take Me Out (UK), The Jeremy Kyle Show, The Xtra Factor, I'm a Celebrity...Get Me Out of Here! and I'm a Celebrity...Get Me Out of Here!
 NOW!.

-As part of the 2012 autumn schedule 3e announced the following programmes as part of the line-up: Conan, American Idol, Family Guy, American Dad!, The Cleveland Show, Beavis and Butthead, Bob's Burgers, The Only Way is Essex, Take Me Out (UK game show), Britain's Got More Talent, The Jeremy Kyle Show USA, Nothing to Declare, Bondi Rescue and When Paddy Met Sally.
+As part of the 2012 autumn schedule 3e announced the following programmes as part of the line-up: Conan, American Idol, Family Guy, American Dad!, The Cleveland Show, Beavis and Butt-Head, Bob's Burgers, The Only Way Is Essex, Take Me Out, Britain's Got More Talent, The Jeremy Kyle Show USA, Nothing to Declare, Bondi Rescue and When Paddy Met Sally.